An illustrated glossary of common elements of historic architecture and infrastructure in Lviv and Galicia.

 The coat of arms of Galicia and Lodomeria as an element of architecture.
 Found especially on savings bank, but also on other public buildings across Galicia.

-A sink located in a courtyard, hallway, or gallery to supply water to the residents of a building.
+A communal water tap with an enamel sink located in a courtyard, hallway, or gallery of a building to supply water to the residents.

 [ Укр: конскрипційний номер ]